dineshvelhal/avengers-cust-support/README.md

 - `JSON`: For data interchange and storage.
 - `ChromaDB`: A vector database for storing and retrieving knowledge base information.

+## Important Design Decisions
+- Single Knowledge Base in the form of Excel file.
+(Scalable storage solution can be implemented in production)
+- RAG is implemented using in-memory ChromaDB collection for quick access to knowledge base information.
+- Guardrails are implemented to ensure that the chatbot only responds with information from the knowledge base.
+- Chainlit is used due to its rich conversational capabilities and flexible deployment options.
+- OpenAI is used as LLM provider (Any other LLM provider can be used as well, such as Azure OpenAI, HuggingFace, etc.)
+- Detailed logging is implemented to track user interactions and responses for future improvements.
+- Multi-modal support is out of scope for the current prototype, but can be added in future iterations.

 ## Next Steps (Production Readiness):
 ### Deployment Options
 Chainlit allows multiple deployment options, including: